kungfoo/kungfoo-slidedown/refactoring-to-tests.md

 ***

-## Dependency Injection
+## 💉 Dependency Injection

-Beware of `static` utility helper things: They are impossible to inject/substitute and should in general be steered away from for anything you may want to substitute.
+Beware of `static` utility helper things: They are next to impossible to inject/substitute and should in general be steered away from for anything you may want to substitute.

-Of course, don't follow this dogmatically but apply some reasoning.
+Of course, don't follow this dogmatically but apply some solid (no pun intended) reasoning.

 ***